 Over 3.5 million people are facing severe hunger in Kenya.
-Several factors from failed successive rainfall seasons, and locust swarms, to the impacts of COVID-19 lockdowns and now the ongoing conflict between Russia and Ukraine, have led to loss of livelihoods as the cost of living skyrockets.
+Several factors from failed successive rainfall seasons, and invasion of locust swarms, to the negative impacts from COVID-19 lockdowns and now the ongoing conflict between Russia and Ukraine, have led to loss of livelihoods as the cost of living skyrockets.
 In Garissa, northern Kenya, the community is not only drought-ravaged but is also riddled with insecurity.
 As a result, in March 2022, the Government imposed a dusk to dawn curfew.
 This meant that access to some of the hardest-hit areas was near impossible due to increased criminal attacks, fueled by conflicts over land and other resources such as water and pasture.
 To access the communities affected by drought and unreachable due to insecurity and poor road infrastructure, CARE International in Kenya adopted an existing fintech platform to disburse cash transfers.

-In Kenya, mobile phone penetration is over 91%.
+In Kenya, mobile phone network coverage is over 91%.
 Of this, 96% of users have mobile money accounts on the M-PESA platform.
 The platform operates by enabling users to register an account with a mobile service provider from which they can then deposit and withdraw money securely through a wide network of agents.
-CARE International in Kenya employed the use of the platform to reach over 21,000 drought-affected individuals in Northern Kenya.
-“Using a criterion informed by CARE’s Rapid Gender Analysis, the most vulnerable were registered with assistance of local leadership and cash transfers committees.
+CARE International in Kenya employed the use of the platform to reach 25,372 drought-affected individuals in Northern Kenya.
+“Using a criterion informed by CARE’s Rapid Gender Analysis, the most vulnerable households were registered with assistance of local leadership and cash transfers committees.
 CARE validated the registers of the enlisted individuals’ to ensure their identity numbers were in alignment with their phone numbers.
 The list was submitted to CARE finance to process payments,” said Sam Ombeki, CARE Kenya Senior Program Manager.

 Salatho Hussein, mother of six, has experienced firsthand the devastating effects of the drought.
 After losing his cattle as well as resources to buy food, the money did help meet some of the needs in her home.
 “My children lacked school fees and we had little food.
 With the money I was able to pay off some of the debt we had accrued as well as school fees for my children.
-The process for withdrawal was quite simple and fast as the Mpesa agent is near to my home,’ Salatho said.
+The process for withdrawal was quite simple and fast as the Mpesa agent is near to my home,” Salatho said.

 By using already existing infrastructure, the cost of operations was decreased as fewer resources are required and more funds were allotted to the affected.
 Another advantage of using mobile money is that it also reduces the carbon footprint of the program.
 The method is also foolproof because the cash is sent directly to the registered recipient and not through a third party which could be subject to abuse or fraud.